 Requirements for Certification in Industrial Instrumentation

-NICET has established the following criteria for certification in Industrial Instrumentation: sufficient appropriate work experience, successful performance on a written exam based on job tasks, and supervisor verification of job task competency.
+NICET has established the following criteria for certification in Industrial Instrumentaton: sufficient appropriate work experience, successful performance on a written exam based on job tasks, and supervisor verification of job task competency.
 A personal recommendation is required at Levels III and IV.
-This page describes each of the certification criteria and features a requirements chart for each Level of certification.
-Click here to skip directly to the chart.
+See the Program Detail Manual for a description of each of the certification criteria and requirements charts for each Level of certification.

 - Work History